sangramkadam/chromatin_coarse_graining/README.md

 ## Overview
 The repository consists of scripts and codes used to study the scale dependent properties of chromatin.
 We use open source [LAMMPS](https://www.lammps.org/) package to simulate chromatin polymer at nucleosome level.
 Then the custom c codes are used to compute coarse-grained properties of the chromatin polymer from an ensemble of configurations.
 ## System requirements
 - LAMMPS is an open source software.
-For details [click here](https://docs.lammps.org/Install.html).
+To see system requirements for LAMMPS [click here](https://docs.lammps.org/Install.html).
 - The analysis codes were tested on a Linux system (Ubuntu).
 - The gcc compiler with math library was used to compile the analysis codes.